scoobybejesus/cryptools/README.md

 ###### (Currently runs as a binary, not a library)

-The software measure one's cryptocurrency activity (i.e., denominates one's income/expenses/gains/losses) in their home currency.
+The software measures one's cryptocurrency activity (i.e., denominates one's income/expenses/gains/losses) in their home currency.
 The default home currency is USD, but anything can be substituted.
 This type of tool may be useful, for example, when preparing to file taxes.